-If you do not necessarily want to see the temples during sunrise, the usual entrances open at 6 am and close at 5 pm.
+If you do not necessarily want to participate at the Borobudur Sunrise Tour, the usual entrances open at 6 am and close at 5 pm.
 There is nothing additional to pay beside the usual ticket, so you only pay 325,000 rupiah.

 The tickets had already been pressed into our hands by our drivers, we grabbed two flashlights (!) and went for a walk.
 We always followed the signs and with a few more visitors in the back, we walked through the dark.
 After the control gate, only a few more steps up and we were there, in the middle of some flashlights.
 The bright light blinded us and it was hard to see something for a short while.
 A few tourists had already gathered up here and essential questions quickly came up: Where does the sun go up?
 Which is the best place?

 So, we looked for the best place, planned the camera position and settings and stayed there for a few minutes.
 After us, more and more tourists climbed up the stairs, which dampened our mood a bit.
 It was also naive to expect, there would be just a few people but we thought it would be quieter because we did not choose the best weather.